 We especially love the chance to chat and connect with the vendors at this flea market.
 You can practice a bit of French and Creole and connect with the collector or artist who you are buying from.

 Play With Your Kids

-You’d think spending a few hours teaching your classes would be enough time with your kiddos, but it isn’t nearly enough; outside of class, ILP teachers get to hang out with their students, get to know them better, show them the latest Snapchat filters and have some pretty impressive dance parties.
+You’d think spending a few hours teaching your classes would be enough time with your kid in Haiti, but it isn’t nearly enough; outside of class, ILP teachers get to hang out with their students, get to know them better, show them the latest Snapchat filters and have some pretty impressive dance parties.

 I mean, just take a peek at some of the students in Haiti and you’ll understand why you wanna just hangout with these guys in and out of the Haitian orphanage!

-If that wasn’t enough to convince you to come to Haiti, come take a peek at what our current volunteers are up to on the ILP Instagram account — and get more pictures of what living and volunteering in the Caribbean could look like, right here:
+If that wasn’t enough to convince you to come to Haiti, come take a peek at what our current volunteers are up to on the ILP Instagram account — and get more pictures of what living and volunteering in Haiti could look like, right here: